elputnam/RefurbishedNotions/RefurbishedNotions.md

 In some ways, these technologies and our confined states of being have increased my access to what I have been geographically distant from, which I fear may be lost as we re-engage with our in-person connections.
 This virtual closeness also hightlights our distance; being apart through the screen.
 We remain apart so we may not behave as vectors, carriers of a biological entity that lacks illusions of autonomy.

 We are not just interconnected but entangled.

+During 2021, I reconnected with a cousin on my father’s side of the family, whom I have not spoken to in decades.
+I learned he is a musician and writer, and is in the process of writing a story where people are connected with tethers.
+It brought to mind a statement my daughter made not too long ago about my mother who lives in the US; we may be apart but we have these strings that connect us.

 ## Firefly Burnout